bole37/qatask042025/README.md

-This is a Public repository for the QA Task, for VortexWest.
+This is a Public repository for the QA Task.

 Testing is done on the demo application of Jira Clone: https://jira.trungk18.com/project/board